mapp-john/fmc-api/README.md

 6. Register FTD to FMC
 7. Migrate Prefilter rules to Access Rules
 8. Update Object Group with entries from txt file
+9. Export ACP and Prefilter Rules to CSV file

 _____________________________________________________________________________________________